Neodoxent/neodoxent.github.io/README.md

 # neodoxent.github.io

-Personal website and landing page for writing, research, and conceptual systems work.
-Hosts a public-facing overview and links to related projects and publications.
+This repository hosts my personal website and landing page.

+It serves as a public-facing overview of my work, including writing, research, and conceptual systems development, and provides links to related projects and publications.

+The content here is intentionally minimal and will evolve over time.